-Form 944-SS, Employer's ANNUAL Federal Tax Return, is designed so the smallest employers (those whose annual liability for social security and Medicare taxes is \$1,000 or less) will have to file and pay these taxes only once a year instead of every quarter.
+Form 944-SS is designed so the smallest employers (those whose annual liability for social security and Medicare taxes is \$1,000 or less) will have to file and pay these taxes only once a year instead of every quarter.
 These instructions give you some background information about Form 944-SS.
 They tell you who must file the form, how to fill it out line by line, and when and where to file it.
 If you want more in-depth information about payroll tax topics, see Pub.
 80 (Circular SS).
 Or visit the IRS website at www.irs.gov and type "Employment Tax" in the Search box.